JetBrains/kotlin/compiler/backend/src/org/jetbrains/kotlin/codegen/coroutines/coroutines-codegen.md

     // state machine
 }
 ```
-here, we assume that in recursive calls, the sign bit is unset, while the continuation class sets it during the resume process.
+here, we assume that the sign bit is unset in recursive calls, while the continuation class sets it during the resume process.
 So, let us
 see how we resume and set the bit.

 ### Resume